CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 To include CABLE code identifiably across applications, please name the file with a `_cbl` suffix in your filename.
 For example: `egName_cbl.F90`.

-Please maintain consistent naming between files/subroutines/modules.
+Please maintain consistent naming between files, subroutines and modules.

 ### 6. MODULE names